oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 #### Total number of threads

-First, let's see how many platform threads vs. virtual threads we can create on a machine (My machine is Intel Core i9-11900H, 8 cores, 16 threads, and 64GB RAM).
+First, let's see how many platform threads vs. virtual threads we can create on a machine (My machine is Intel Core i9-11900H with 8 cores, 16 threads, and 64GB RAM running Fedora 36).

 **Platform threads**